opencog/atomspace-dht/README.md

-* There are data loss issues; it appears that, for some reason, data from a local node is never pushed out to the bigger network, and thus, after the local node closes, that data cannot be retreived later.
+* There are data loss issues; it appears that, for some reason, data from a local node is never pushed out to the bigger network, and thus, after the local node closes, that data cannot be retrieved later.
   The root cause of this is unknown.
 This issue can be mostly avoided by adding `std::this_thread::sleep_for()` in several places in the code.
   Dropped data is a show-stopper; data storage MUST be reliable!